bhorkarg/gnutella-p2p-client/README.md

-# gnutella-p2p-client
+# A basic Gnutella p2p Client
-A sample peer to peer client for a Gnutella like network written in C
+A simple peer to peer client for a Gnutella like network written in C

 Refer to the protocol specification here -> http://rfc-gnutella.sourceforge.net/src/rfc-0_6-draft.html